strangelove-ventures/lens/README.md

 # `lens`

-## Archival Notice
+## Inactive :

-The "lens" repository, developed by Strangelove Ventures, is now archived.
-It served as a command-line tool and library to interact with Cosmos chains, supporting the core Cosmos-SDK modules.
+The "lens" repository, developed by Strangelove Ventures, is now inactive.
+It serves as a command-line tool and library to interact with Cosmos chains, supporting the core Cosmos-SDK modules.This repo will be kept open for PRs but will no longer be actively developerd by Strangelove.

-The repository was divided into two main packages: `cmd`, which housed the `lens` command-line tool, and `client`, comprising foundational elements to develop Cosmos clients in Go.

-It found utility in various scenarios like trading bots, server-side integrations, indexers, search engines, and transaction automation for farming applications.

-This repository is no longer active.
-For ongoing development or usage of Cosmos client libraries, please refer to the latest resources.

 **Lens provides a command line tool to  interact with any cosmos chain supporting the core [Cosmos-SDK modules](https://github.com/cosmos/cosmos-sdk/tree/master/x).**